Turner & Hooch (franchise): Television

-In December 2019 a streaming series exclusive adaptation for Disney+, originally announced as a "reboot" of the franchise, entered development.
+In December 2019, a streaming series exclusive adaptation for Disney+, originally announced as a "reboot" of the franchise, entered development.
 Matt Nix serves as creator, writer, showrunner, and executive producer.
 The project entered development under the 20th Century Fox banner, a subsidiary of The Walt Disney Company following the purchase of 21st Century Fox by the latter.
 By February 2020, the project was ordered to series with Josh Peck signed on as the star of the show.
 The plot revolves around US Marshall Scott Turner inheriting an unruly dog, that he intends to train to be his partner on the force, following the unexpected death of his father.
 The series is a joint-venture production between 20th Century Television, ABC Signature, and Ostrich Productions.
 In February 2021, it was revealed that the series will serve as a legacy sequel, with Peck's character being the son of the role portrayed by Tom Hanks in the original film.
 A combination of five French Mastiffs collectively portray Hooch.
 The first season of the series will consist of a total of 12 episodes.

-The first episode of Turner & Hooch debuted on July 21, 2021, with subsequent episodes releasing weekly thereafter.
+The first episode of Turner & Hooch debuted on July 21, 2021, with subsequent episodes released weekly thereafter.
 The series was cancelled by December of the same year, though it was being shopped around to other networks and/or streaming services.